 You also run the risk that they can escape through the door as you’re busy handing out candy.
-Be considerate of your dog and give them a calm, quiet space of their own for the evening or consider bringing them to a kennel for the night (check out our article on how to choose a boarding facility here).
+Be considerate of your dog and give them a calm, quiet space of their own for the evening or consider bringing them to a kennel for the night (check out our article on how to choose a boarding facility).
 However, we do not recommend leaving your pets outside unattended, as we discussed above.

 5. Post Festivities

 The night after Halloween, the streets may be a little more of a mess than usual.
-You are more likely to come across fallen candies, costumes that didn’t hold up, old pumpkins, and decorations while out on your morning walk November 1st.
+You are more likely to come across fallen candies, costumes that didn’t hold up, old pumpkins, and decorations while out on your morning walk on November 1st.
 Keep a close eye on your pup to make sure they aren’t picking up or eating things they shouldn’t be.
-Old jack-o-lanterns can contain mold and bugs that could make your dog sick but are a frequent find the morning after.
+Old jack-o-lanterns can contain mould and bugs that could make your dog sick and are a frequent find the morning after.

 Why do dogs want to be close to you?

 During Halloween, you might notice your dog lingering close to you; there are a few reasons for this.
 One reason might be intense distress; if there are loud noises outside the house such as fireworks, music or shouting, they could be quite anxious.

 Similarly, if you or your family members are about to leave the house to go trick or treating, they could be clinging to you as they don’t want to be left on their own.
 They could also be craving nurture and wanting attention from you.
 There’s a range of reasons for this, but make sure you provide them with extra attention and love to make them feel safe on Halloween.